adelorenzo-portainer/microk8s-ha/README.md

 # Automation example script

 The [build_cluster.sh](https://github.com/adelorenzo-portainer/microk8s-ha/blob/main/build_cluster.sh) script is an example to automate the generation of a microk8s HA cluster and adding as an endpoint to a Portainer server.
-The `PORTAINER SERVER IP`, `USERNAME` and `PASSWORD` variables have to be replaced with the corresponding ones of the Portainer server that will manage the microk8s cluster.
+Make sure to change the `PORTAINER SERVER IP`, `USERNAME` and `PASSWORD` variables have to the corresponding ones of the Portainer server that will manage the microk8s cluster.